walkman1915/excel-competencies-tracking/README.md

 ```
   "Required body argument 'CompetencyId' was not specified"
 ```
+### Getting All Evaluations

+### Getting Evaluations (given UserId)

+### Getting Evaluations (given UserId and competencyId)

+### Getting Evaluations (given UserId, competencyId, and timestamp)

+### Deleting Evaluations (given UserId, competencyId, and timestamp)

 [Back To Top](#excel-competencies-tracking)

 ## Users and User Relationships

+### Useful Parameters

+_The following data parameters describe the sort information contained in an Evaluation Scale entry._

+- __UserId__: (String, Required)  Unique ID of the user; also used for log-in -- this is their username that they use for login

+- __UserInfo__: (Map, Required)  Name, email, and any other info stored about each user

+- __Role__: (String, Required)  Tells what this user’s role is in the system.
+Permissible values: “Faculty/Staff”, “Admin”, “Student (current)”, “Student (graduate)”, “Student (other)”, “Coach”, “Mentor”
+Note that the term “student’ above refers to a student in the Excel program; coaches and mentors are technically GT students, but are not considered students in this system

+- __Cohort__: (String, Optional)  Only applicable for Excel students -- other roles will not have a value for this.
+Represents which cohort the student is a part of.
+The first entering class of the Excel Program is Cohort 1.
+The next year’s entering class is Cohort 2, etc. The client wants to be able to pull all reports for a given cohort to see the progression from semester to semester as an entire group

+- __GTId__: (String, Optional) The GT ID of this user

+### Adding a User

+### Getting a User (given userId)

+### Deleting a User (given userId)[Back To Top](#excel-competencies-tracking)

 [Back To Top](#excel-competencies-tracking)